static-frame/static-frame/doc/source/articles/ftyping.md

 * ``Require.LabelsMatch``: Validate inclusion of labels independent of order.
 * ``Require.Apply``: Apply a Boolean-returning function to the container.

-Aligning with a growing trend, these objects are provided in type hints as one or more additional arguments to an ``Annotated`` generic.
-(See PEP 593 https://peps.python.org/pep-0593 for details).
+Aligning with a growing trend, these objects are provided within type hints as one or more additional arguments to an ``Annotated`` generic.
+(See PEP 593 https://peps.python.org/pep-0593 for details.)
+The type referenced by the first ``Annotated`` argument is the target of subsequent-argument validators.
+For example, if a ``Index[np.str_]`` type hint is replaced with an ``Annotated[Index[np.str_], Require.Len(20)]`` type hint, the runtime length validation is applied to the index associated with the first argument.

 Extending the example of processing an OSAP signal table, we might validate our expectation of column labels.
 The ``Require.LabelsOrder`` validator can define a sequence of labels, optionally using ``...`` for contiguous regions of zero or more unspecified labels.
-To specify that the first two columns of the table are labeled "permno" and "yyyymm", while the third label is variable (depending on the signal), the following ``Require.LabelsOrder`` can be defined with an ``Annotated`` generic:
+To specify that the first two columns of the table are labeled "permno" and "yyyymm", while the third label is variable (depending on the signal), the following ``Require.LabelsOrder`` can be defined within an ``Annotated`` generic:

 ```python